FURNACEAI/WP-New-Virtual-Host/README.md

 ## Argument List

-## Tested
+## Tested on:

-Known to work on AWS EC2 instances with RDS or MySQL on localhost.
+Known to work on AWS EC2 instances running Ubuntu with RDS or MySQL on localhost.